rhatos/capstone-docs/README.md

 <img width="700" src="./login_menu.png">
 </div>

-Clicking the login button after filling in your account details and you will be logged in.
+Clicking the login button after filling in your account details will log you in.

 ## Usage